acornelissen/DTS6012M_UART/README.md

     while (1); // Halt
   }
   Serial.println("Sensor initialized.");

-  // --- Optional: Disable CRC Check ---
-  // For maximum performance, you can disable the CRC check.
-  // This reduces processing overhead but increases the risk of using corrupted data if transmission errors occur.
-  // dtsSensor.enableCRC(false); // CRC is ENABLED by default.
-Uncomment this line to disable it.

-  // --- Optional: Control sensor enable/disable ---
-  // dtsSensor.disableSensor(); // Stop measurements
-  // dtsSensor.enableSensor();  // Resume measurements
 }

 void loop() {
   // 5.
-Call update() frequently to process incoming data bool newData = dtsSensor.update();
+Call update() frequently to process incoming serial data dtsSensor.update();

   // 6.
-Check if new data was received if (newData) {
+Check if new data is available if (dtsSensor.isDataNew()) {
     // 7.
-Get the data
-    uint16_t distance = dtsSensor.getDistance(); // in mm
+Get the data (this also clears the 'isDataNew' flag) uint16_t distance = dtsSensor.getDistance(); // in mm
     uint16_t intensity = dtsSensor.getIntensity();